Scard

 Case studies

-Vestiaire Collective
+Vestiaire Collective – Luxury resale community

 Arrigo, E. (2021).
-Collaborative consumption in the fashion industry: A Systematic Literature Review and conceptual framework.
+Collaborative consumption in the fashion industry: A systematic literature review and conceptual framework.
 Journal of Cleaner Production, 325, 129261. https://doi.org/10.1016/j.jclepro.2021.129261

 Henninger, C. E., Brydges, T., Iran, S., & Vladimirova, K. (2021).
-Collaborative fashion consumption – a synthesis and future research agenda.
+Collaborative fashion consumption – A synthesis and future research agenda.
 Journal of Cleaner Production, 319, 128648. https://doi.org/10.1016/j.jclepro.2021.128648

 Lee, S. E., Jung, H. J., & Lee, K.-H. (2021).
 Motivating collaborative consumption in fashion: Consumer benefits, perceived risks, service trust, and usage intention of online fashion rental services.
 Sustainability, 13(4), 1804. https://doi.org/10.3390/su13041804